 UNITS OF STUDY

 The course is offered in part-time mode only across six semesters.
-Subjects are taught in modular blocks of day/week long, followed by online classes across the semester.
+Subjects are taught in mixed blocks of day/evening classes (see timetables for full details).

-Students must complete 10 core units of study (144 Credit points).
+Students must complete 10 core subjects of study (144 Credit points).

 MLM1 Organisations and Management through the Art of Metaphor (12 credit points).

 MLM2 Unconscious Processes in Groups and Systems (12 credit points).